 Once your project starts to grow it’s common to have multiple different sensors, from different vendors, measuring the same environmental parameter.
-Ideally, those sensors would produce the same readings in the same environment – but in practice there are significant offsets.
+Ideally, those sensors would produce the same readings but in practice there are significant offsets.
 Datasheets for the MS5837-02BA and MS5803-14BA that we will compare in this post claim an accuracy of (±0.5mbar) and (±2ºC) for the 2-bar while the 14-bar sensors are only rated to (±20mbar) and (±2ºC).
 Sensors from Measurement Specialties are directly code compatible so the units here were read with the same Over Sampling settings.

 But this is only a starting point: manufacturers have very specific rules about things like the temperature ramps during reflow and it’s unlikely that cheap sensor modules get handled that carefully.
 Housing installation adds both physical stress and thermal mass which will induce shifts; as can the quality of your supply voltage.
-Signal conditioning and oversampling options usually improve accuracy, but there are notable exceptions like the BMP280 which suffers from self-heating if you run it at the startup defaults.
+Signal conditioning and oversampling options usually improve accuracy, but there are notable exceptions like the BMP/E 280 which suffers from self-heating if you run it at the startup defaults.

 When calibrating to a good reference you generally assume that all the error is in your cheap DIY sensor and then do a linear regression by calculating a best fit line with the trusted data on they Y axis of a scatter plot.
-However, even in the absence of a established benchmark you can use the same procedure with a ‘synthetic’ reference created by drawing an average from a group of sensors:
+However, even in the absence of a established benchmark you can use the same procedure with a ‘synthetic’ reference created by drawing an average from your group of sensors:

 There’s more we could learn from the residual distributions, but here we’ve simply used them to prune our reference data, preventing bad sensor input from harming the the average we use for our normalization.